 This got me thinking: maybe there’s ‘love languages’ in dance.
 Maybe part of what makes us connect with certain partners comes down to what connects best with us.

 TDG Note: Article updated in Jan 2021 with quizzes and additional details.

 Just like the original love languages, all the dance love languages are based on the idea of connection.
 But, the difference lies in what kind of connection is used, and the dominant characteristic a person seeks from connection.

 Of course, no dancer is ‘confined’ to one love language – or prefers it all the time.
 Sometimes, it can depend on the partner or the music.
 But, for most dancers, there are one or two that speak to them more strongly than the others.

-What they crave: Exhilaration
+What you crave: Exhilaration and Flow

 These are the dancers who connect best when their partner is going all-out in their execution.
 They don’t mind sweat; it makes them feel like they really did something.
 They don’t mind that feeling of being out of breath.
 In fact, their perfect dance may leave them feeling just a little drained at the end of a particularly great song.